machycek/respgrid/README.md

-Simple grid
+Respgrid
 =========

-Simple grid for responsive websites
+A simple grid for responsive websites

 <h1>Introduction</h1>
 <p>Respgrid is lightweight framework which helps you to build fully responsive websites.</p>